 All graduate students must complete a minimum of 6 hours of discussion-based training in a group setting.
-MS students must complete them before they graduate.
-These hours can be completed as part of a course or through participation in Graduate School discussion-based training sessions.
+Ph.D. students must complete them before taking comprehensive exams.
+These hours can be completed as early as the first 2 years (e.g., as part of a course or through participation in Graduate School discussion-based training sessions.

 - Graduate School RECR workshops.
 See https://grad.msu.edu/recr/ for the schedule and important details.
 Normally about four workshops are offered each semester.
 Participants must register in advance and complete some readings and other tasks prior to attending the workshop.
 The Geography Department strongly recommends that all of its graduate members complete the entire Graduate School RECR workshop series. - Department of Geography Professional Development series (RECR).
 Each year the Department hosts a series of workshops on a range of professional issues of direct importance for geographers in and out of academia.
 These workshops include substantial face to face interaction between faculty and graduate students.
-At least two each year will be designated as satisfying RECR requirements, with topics such as authorship guidelines, research ethics, and mentor/mentee relationships. - Other acceptable events may include but are not limited to a seminar session devoted to a RECR subject or participation is RECR specific CSTAT training sessions.
+At least two each year will be designated as satisfying RECR requirements, with topics such as authorship guidelines, research ethics, and mentor/mentee relationships.

+Other acceptable events may include but are not limited to a seminar session devoted to a RECR subject or participation is RECR specific CSTAT training sessions.